Exact WKB in all sectors II: Potentials with non-degenerate saddles: Tilted double-well

 \item We can also examine having only one independent fluctuation for two bounces in EWKB language: Using the Weber-type formulas, the corresponding actions for the bounces on the right and the left are written as

 where

-and $\mcalC_\mrmBT\simeq 3.65411i$ via the formula in \eqref{Dictionary_NP_Barrier_Bounce} and it is the same for both cases.
+and $\mcalC_\mrmBT\simeq 3.65411i$ for both cases.
 We observe that the only difference for the expressions in \eqref{NPactions_BarrierTop} is due to the bounce actions and it is the reason behind the broken parity symmetry of the corresponding dual quantum action $a^\mrmD$.
 However, this is limited to the classical term and the remaining parts are the same. \end{itemize}